cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

 Running Tasks Ahead of Time
-   To run a task within the existing flow(s) even though its prerequisites are not satisfied yet, just trigger it.
+   To run a task within the existing flow(s) even though its prerequisites are not yet satisfied, just trigger it.
 Use ``--wait`` if you don't want the new flow front to continue immediately.
 Triggered task(s) will not re-run when the main front catches up.

-Regenerating Products Behind a Flow
+Regenerating Outputs Behind a Flow
    To re-run a sub-graph (e.g. because the original run was affected by a corrupt file), just trigger the task(s) at the top of the sub-graph with ``--flow=new``.

-   You may need to manually stop the new flow once its job is done, to avoid re-running more than you want to, if the new flow leads into the main trunk of the graph.
+   You may need to manually stop the new flow if it leads into the main trunk of the graph, and you do not want it to carry on indefinitely.

 Rewinding a Workflow
    To rewind the workflow to an earlier point, perhaps to regenerate data and/or allow the workflow to evolve a new path into the future, trigger a new flow at the right place and then stop the original flow.
-(Alternatively, stop the scheduler, install a new instance of the workflow, and play it from the desired place in the graph).

 Test-running Tasks in a Live Workflow
    You can trigger individual tasks as many times as you like with ``--flow=none``, without affecting the workflow.
 The task :term:`submit number` will increment each time.

-Processing Flow-Specific Data
+Processing Flow-Specific Data?
-   Flow numbers are passed to job environments, so it is possible to have different flows process different datasets through the same graph.
-However **we do not recommend this**.
-That's what cycling is for; and besides, every task would have to be capable of processing multiple datasets at once in case of :ref:`flow-merging`.
+   :term:`Flow numbers<flow number>` are passed to job environments, so it is possible for tasks to process flow-specific data.
+Every task would have to be capable of processing multiple datasets at once, however, in case of :term:`flow merging<flow merge>`.
+Generally, you should use :term:`cycling` for this kind of use case.

 .. _new-flow-example: